Real, Unbiased Jeunesse Review from an Ex-MLMer

 |The company has been in business for nearly a decade now, which is exceptional compared to most other MLM companies that fail within 5 years.||Jeunesse's compensation plan is both incredibly complex and confusing.|

-You can’t deny that Jeunesse is a bonafide MLM success story.
+And you can’t deny that Jeunesse is a bonafide MLM success story.

 One thing I can applaud them for though, is clearly posting their Income Disclosure on their website.